The cast of “Come From Away” during its 2018 run at The 5th Avenue Theatre. Credit: Matt Murphy

 “Come From Away” follows the story of some 7,000 airline passengers forced to land in the small town of Gander, Newfoundland, and how the townspeople welcomed them.

 Immediately following the terrorist attacks of Sept.
-11, 2001, dozens of flights in the air were directed to land immediately.
+11, 2001, dozens of flights in the air were directed to land at once.
 One relatively remote spot able to receive intercontinental jetliners was the airport at Gander, a town of about 12,000 people in far eastern North America.

 Meanwhile, Gander’s mayor and townspeople try to figure out how to feed and house all the people who’ve plopped into their midst, at a tragic and confusing time.